Central Heating Boilers

 There are any number of myths and legends surrounding boiler control – and retrofit boiler controls – here are just a few of them – laid out and busted.

 Time-clocks are infallible!
 The number of times I go to a property and find that the occupiers rely on time-clock settings that may have been programmed before the first moon landing (ask your Dad if that means nothing).
 Time-clocks often default to factory settings if there is a power cut.
 Many timers show Mon-Fri and Sat-Sun on first run through but on second run allow you to programme each day independently – why fire up the boiler on a Sunday if you are closed?
-If you close the shop at 6.00pm try turning off the heating at 4.30 and the hot water at 3.30 – just a suggestion and each building is different but hey – think about it.
+If you close your shop at 17:30 try turning off the heating at 16:.30 and the hot water at 15:30 – just a suggestion and each building is different but hey – think about it.

-The BMS – essentially a very sophisticated time-clock – ok ok it does much more than that but aside from allowing you monitor and switch things on and off the BMS doesn’t generally look at individual boiler settings and so once a BMS has turned a boiler ON it has very little to do with it until it turns it off again – so it is the bit in between that interests me.
+The Building Management System looks after the boiler – a BMS is essentially a very sophisticated time-clock – ok ok if yo sell BMS systems you will of course argue about that and I know that they actually do far more but – aside from allowing you monitor and switch things on and off the BMS often doesn’t look at individual boiler settings and so once the BMS has turned a boiler ON it has very little to do with it until it turns it off again – so it is the bit in between that interests me.

-Dry Cycling – this is an over used term that describes burners firing when there is no true heat load – and it is caused by standing losses from the system (for example unlagged pipes, poorly insulated boiler casings, poorly set-up internal thermostats).
-It can be readily overcome to achieve substantial savings bu retrofitting load compensating controls – self-learning energy saving systems that monitor individual boiler temperature profiles, reacting appropriately to return flow temperatures to operate burners only as and when needed.
+Dry Cycling – this is an oft used term that describes burners firing when there is no true heat load – and it is caused by standing losses from the system (for example, unlagged pipes, poorly insulated boiler casings, poorly set-up internal thermostats).
+It can be readily overcome to achieve substantial savings by retrofitting load compensating controls – self-learning energy saving systems that monitor individual boiler temperature profiles, reacting appropriately to return flow temperatures to operate burners only as and when needed.

 What exactly is an Electric Boiler?
-Well as my lovely customer Roger Still (Ythanbank Aberdeenshire) will tell you – they are hellish beats that cost the earth to run and don;t heat the house properly.
+Well as my lovely customer Roger Still will tell you – they are “hellish beast that cost the earth to run and don’t heat the house properly!”

-Fortunately for Roger help was at hand and I have managed to find him and his wife Pat an Air Source Heat Pump system (air to air ducted throughout the house) for comfort heating and I have replaced the horrid electric boiler with a Rointe digital how water cylinder.
+Fortunately for Roger help was at hand and I have managed to find him and his wife an Air Source Heat Pump (air to air ducted through the house) coupled to a Rointe digital hot water cylinder.

 Like all things however, horses for courses.
 There are times when an electric boiler is your only option and so if you in that position a wall mounted ultra-slim vertical assembly requiring very simple pipework connections and complete with state of the art electronic control system is probably your best bet.
 Essentially they work by passing cold mains water over replaceable heating elements housed in an insulated steel heat exchanger.